LDAK-KVIK options

 Specify a subset of covariates by names.
 For example, --covar-names PC1,PC3,age |

---factor |
+--factors |

 Name of the categorical covariate file |